Tables: The Essentials

 3. Do one of the following:

-1. Position your cursor over the data in the Data panel and select More > Delete.
+• Position your cursor over the data in the Data pane and select More > Delete.

 4. Save the app by selecting one of the following:

-• Save & verify data - Save the app and verify the data defined.
+• Save & verify data - Save the app and verify that it is runnable based on external dependencies.

-We've made some improvements to the app editor, currently in preview.
+We've made some improvements to the app editor.

 You are opted in to the new editor by default, but you can switch back to the legacy editor at any time.